 super persistent, albeit for different reasons

 Anime & Manga

-Dragon Ball Z had an amazing example of this.
+- Dragon Ball Z had an amazing example of this.
 Young Gohan was sent on survival training with little more than a sword.
 Eventually, he gets the hang of it.
 And apparently gets chased by a Tyrannosaurus Rex every morning.
-Not only does the T. Rex never get Gohan, every morning he knocks him out, and slices off part of his tail and eats it.
-And yet, despite his prey eating HIM every morning, he continues to hunt Gohan.
+Not only does the T. Rex never get Gohan, every morning he knocks him out and he slices off part of his tail and eats it.
+And yet, despite his prey eating HIM every morning, the T. Rex continues to hunt Gohan.
 (In the beginning, anyway.
-Eventually, it starts running away from him.)
+Eventually, it starts running ''away'' from him.)

 Films — Animated